Twitter handle: @bschloss - not all posts represent views of IBM

-I am a researcher in the AI Solutions department, where my focus is metadata, semantic data models, content analysis, content recommendation, and the use of XML-JSON-Linked Data for information integration.
+I am a researcher in the AI Solutions department, where my focus is Bias Detection during the construction of AI Solutions, APIs to support plugable checkers, declarative representation of expectations including Data Fairness-Comprehensiveness-Quality, leveraging metadata, semantic data models, content analysis, and the use of XML-JSON-Linked Data for information integration.

 I have just completed 4 years focused on Education delivery (both classroom and distance education), Education learner and faculty experience, and Education monitoring and analytics systems used by K-12 Schools, Higher Education, Employee Education, Tutoring Services, and portfolio management by Learning Content Producers and Distributors, both for operational use such as Personalizing Learning at Scale, and for study of best practices ("Evidence-Based Learning").
 My work is included in or has influenced the IBM Watson Classroom offerings as well as Teacher Advisor with Watson.
 Through year-end 2017, I worked closely with our Cognitive Computing for Education team, with the Cognitive Education and Interactions team at IBM Research-India, and teams at IBM Research Africa, IBM Tokyo Research Lab, and IBM Brazil Research Lab (including inclusive education), as well as with colleagues in IBM product and services groups.

 My metadata approaches are being used by the first of IBM's Cognitive Computing (Text-Intensive AI) solutions.

 As one of the first researchers at IBM to address Web-compatible metadata, I also respond to questions from IBM clients in fields as diverse as Publishers, Schools, Financial Services, Natural Resources, Automotive, and Consumer Products.